Before Abraham Was I Am – John 8:58

 Jesus did not physically exist until he was conceived in the womb of Mary.
 It is also clear that the name “Jesus” is never mentioned in the Old Testament as being God’s name.
 There is nothing that would indicate that Abraham ever knew God as Jesus, because Jesus did not literally exist, other than in the thought (logos) or mind of God (for lack of better wording), and was not manifested or begotten until hundreds of years later, after Abraham’s death.
 (See: The Bible’s Concept Of Time – How Individuals Existed Prior To Birth)

-It is therefore vital that the context be understood correctly.
-Jesus did not literally exist prior, but was foreknown in the mind of God before Abraham physically existed.
+It is therefore vital that the context is understood correctly.
+Jesus did not literally exist prior but was foreknown in the mind of God before Abraham physically existed.
 In other words when Jesus said “Before Abraham was, I am” it was more in the context of Jesus saying; “before Abraham existed, I was foreknown” (See: Man’s Perspective vs. God’s Perspective Of Time)